juliuskoskela/juliuskoskela.dev/content/posts/intel-simd-study.md

 ---
 title: "Intel SIMD Study"
 date: 2022-04-22T00:39:23+03:00
-draft: true
+draft: false
 ---

-# Optimizing Simple Matrix Multiplication With Intel SIMD
+## Optimizing Simple Matrix Multiplication With Intel SIMD

-## Abstract
+### Abstract

 This is a test report about possible performance gains in a simple 4x4 or 8x8 matrix multiplication when using Intel's intrinsic instruction wrappers and SIMD